kjolley/BIGSdb_documentation/rest.rst

 **Response:**

-* records [int] - Number of allele designation objects
+* records [integer] - Number of allele designation objects
 * allele_designations [array] - List of
   :ref:`allele designation objects<db_isolates_isolate_id_allele_designations_locus>`
   for each locus in the specified scheme that has been designated.